Learn DBOS Java

 }

-DBOS requires a Postgres database.
-If you don't already have Postgres, you can launch it in a Docker container with this command:
+DBOS also requires a PostgreSQL database.
+If you don't already have PostgreSQL, you can launch it in a Docker container with this command:

 docker run -d \